civo/status/content/issues/2023-07-10-NYC1-region-disruption.md

 section: issue
 ---

+23:15:00 UTC

+We are in contact with the data center who confirm that they are experiencing wide-ranging power issues.
+They are attempting to restore the power.

+We will update here next at 23:45.

+---

 22:53:00 UTC

 The power in the NYC1 data center is still out and the region is inaccessible.